-- the employer of the Australian Apprentice must be assessed as eligible for the Disability Australian Apprentice Wage Support, even if the employer chooses not to claim it; and - the Australian Apprentice must be experiencing difficulties with the off-the-job training component of their Australian Apprenticeship; and - an occupational assessment must have been undertaken through the completion of: - o Form 608 (Occupational Assessment for an Australian Apprentice with Disability); or - Form 608a (Evidence of Completion of a Job Capacity Assessment or an Employment Services Assessment for an Australian Apprentice with Disability), in conjunction with Form 608; and - the Australian Apprentice must not be in receipt of assistance for tutorial, mentor or interpreter services funded by another source.
+- the employer of the Australian Apprentice must apply for and be assessed as eligible for the Disability Australian Apprentice Wage Support, even if the employer chooses not to claim it; and - the Australian Apprentice must have experienced or be experiencing difficulties with the off-the-job training component of their Australian Apprenticeship; and - an occupational assessment must have been undertaken through the completion of: - o Form 608 (Occupational Assessment for an Australian Apprentice with Disability); or - Form 608a (Evidence of Completion of a Job Capacity Assessment or an Employment Services Assessment for an Australian Apprentice with Disability), in conjunction with Form 608; and - the Australian Apprentice must not be in receipt of assistance for tutorial, mentor or interpreter services funded by another source. - The Registered Training Organisation is expected to provide one-to-one assistance to an apprentice for Mentor and Interpreter services, and small groups of not more than five participants for Tutorial services.